Choosing a Travel Trailer Tow Vehicle

 Vehicle makers stipulate two towing capacities: for trailers that are braked and unbraked.
 Brakes are required on all trailer of a laden weight over 750 kg.
 If travelling off-road, however, it is advisable to have trailer braking, that ideally, is appliable by the driver.
 This can assist the trailer from sliding sideways on a cambered and slippery track.

 Apart from braking, a vehicle’s maximum towing capacity is in effect what it can pull on the end of a rope.
 It relates to matters such as its ability to stop and restart on a specified gradient etc. This ensures it has adequate power and torque.
-That overlooked by many caravanners is the tow vehicle market is military and trades-people.
+That overlooked by many RVers is the tow vehicle market is military and trades-people.
 Their typical trailer is short and rarely over 4 metres (about 9 feet).

 Tow ball mass is safe-speed related

 There is substantial evidence that the speed at which swaying becomes probable is related to tow ball mass.
 Other factors are involved, but the lower that (percentage) mass, the lower that safe speed.
-That many long and heavy caravans now have a maker-recommended tow ball of as low as 4% is of (in RV Books opinion) of concern.
+That many long and heavy travel trailers now have a maker-recommended tow ball of as low as 4% is of (in RV Books opinion) of concern.

-Caravan tow vehicle.
+caravan tow vehicle.
 A poor choice.

 Vehicle towing capacity